Electronic Thesis and Dissertation

 |Urban Planning||Barb Seba | email@example.com|

-You can find the slides for this workshop here.
+You can find video of the spring 2017 workshop and the slideshow presented here.

-We also recorded this workshop: the video will be posted at the link above as soon as it is available.
+We also record these workshops: the Fall 2017 video and slideshow will be posted at the link above as soon as it is available.

 Fall 2015 ETD Formatting and Copyright Workshop